Toilet Freshener Tabs – Easy to make, fizzy toilet freshener bombs!

 - Start by pouring the baking soda into a mixing bowl.

-- Then mix in 20-30 drops of the fragrance or essential oil.
+- Then mix in 20-30 drops of the fragrance oil.

 Please use caution when working with the powder and fragrance oil.
 Remember that the oil is concentrated, everyone.
 The powder and oil mixture can make it’s way into your nasal passages quickly, so while you stir, try and turn your head away and hold your breath or wear a mask just to be safe.
 I wouldn’t recommend children helping you with this step.

 - Once the oil is mixed in with the baking soda, add the citric acid to the bowl and stir again.

 - Grab your spray bottle and spray the powder while continuing to mix it watching for a little clumping.
 I used my spoon to test the powder on the side of the bowl to check its consistency.
 I think I probably used close to 10-12 sprays when all was said and done.
 Think of it this way. . .you want to be able to spoon this mixture into your mold and have it keep its shape after packing it down firmly.
 You don’t want to over-spray, however, because too much water will cause the citric acid to start reacting with the baking soda and your tablets will lose their fizz.